arboria-tech/calendar-api-serverless/README.md

 4. **Success Page:**
    - The Lambda returns an HTML page that informs the user of the successful connection, after that, you are all ready to use the Google Calendar API with the user stored tokens.

+5. **Access Google Calendar:**
+   - With the access tokens, the application can now make requests to the Google Calendar API on behalf of the user.
+   - The tokens are retrieved from S3 and used to authenticate the requests.

+6. **Event Management:**
+   - The application can now create, read, update, and delete events on the user's Google Calendar.

 ## AWS Implementation with Terraform